giampaolo/psutil/docs/index.rst

   ``callback`` is a function which gets called when one of the processes being waited on is terminated and a :class:`Process` instance is passed as callback argument).
-  This tunction will return as soon as all processes terminate or when *timeout* occurs, if specified.
+  This function will return as soon as all processes terminate or when *timeout* (seconds) occurs.
   Differently from :meth:`Process.wait` it will not raise :class:`TimeoutExpired` if timeout occurs.
   A typical use case may be: